-1. Quarterly Reports
+1. Semi-annual Reports

-The permittee shall submit quarterly reports to the Director containing the following information:
+The Permittee shall submit semi-annual reports to the Director containing the following information:

-- Monthly average, maximum, and minimum values for injection pressure, rate, and volume shall be reported on INJECTION WELL MONITORING REPORT (EPA Form 7520-8).
-Upon request of an EPA Authorized Representative, an electronic submittal is required. - b.
+- a.
+Monthly average, maximum, and minimum values for injection pressure, rate, and volume shall be reported on INJECTION WELL MONITORING REPORT (EPA Form 7520-8). - b.
 Graphical plots of continuous injection pressure and rate monitoring. - c.
-Daily monitoring data in an electronic format. - d.
+Raw monitoring data in an electronic format. - d.
 Physical, chemical, and other relevant characteristics of the injected fluid. - e.
 Any well workover or other significant maintenance of downhole or injection-related surface components. - f.
 Results of all mechanical integrity tests performed since the previous report including any maintenance-related tests and any "practice" tests. - g.
 Any other tests required by the Director.